Q&A: Andreessen Horowitz on backing knownwell amid national expansion

 MHN: Can you tell me about knownwell's expansion?

-Agarwala: One of the things we really liked about knownwell is that they started with sort of this orientation around, almost perfectionism.
+Agarwala: One of the things we really liked about knownwell is that they started with this orientation around, almost perfectionism.
 They started a Needham, Massachusetts, clinic in a location that Angela [Fitch, founder and CMO] has known well, no pun intended.

 She practiced at MGH [Mass General Brigham] for many years, set up their weight center, and developed a wait list of thousands of patients who could not be serviced by the traditional academic health system model.
 But it was a zone she knew well, a patient population she generally knew well, a set of referring partners that she knew well … and we wanted to get every detail right.
 If you talk to Brooke [Boyarsky Pratt, founder and CEO], she always makes the joke that we were running with limited funds, but in a way that we were never going to let anybody down.